 Attention: special restrictions are in force for the carriage of liquids.

-From January the 31st 2014 in relation to the new EU rules regarding liquids, aerosol and gels, passengers departing from bologna airport with medicines and special dietary products and passengers in transit from Bologna Airport must go to security lines 1 and 3, equipped with appropriate devices for their checks.
+In relation to the EU rules regarding liquids, aerosol and gels, passengers departing from bologna airport with medicines and special dietary products and passengers in transit from Bologna Airport must go to security lines A and C, equipped with appropriate devices for their checks.

 For all other details please read the PDF.